 [1] Dunning software – https://agicap.com/de/artikel/mahnwesen-software/[2] Reminders – https://www.orgamax.de/orgamax-buchhaltung/funktionen/mahnungen/

-[4] Optimizing Liquidity Planning: 10 Practical Tips for SMEs – https://www.hamburger-software.de/blog/artikel/liquiditaetsplanung-optimieren-10-praxistipps-fuer-kmu
+[4] Optimizing Cash Flow Planning: 10 Practical Tips for SMEs – https://www.hamburger-software.de/blog/artikel/liquiditaetsplanung-optimieren-10-praxistipps-fuer-kmu

-[9] Efficient Accounts Receivable Accounting Tips and Strategies for Businesses – https://pandotax.de/ecommerce/effiziente-debitoren-buchhaltung-tipps-und-strategien-fuer-unternehmen/
+[9] Tips and Strategies for Efficient Accounts Receivable Management for Businesses – https://pandotax.de/ecommerce/effiziente-debitoren-buchhaltung-tipps-und-strategien-fuer-unternehmen/